Germany agrees easing of COVID-19 curbs, more testing and vaccinations

 However, daily cases are creeping up again and only around 5% of the population have received a first vaccine shot.

-In Wednesday’s agreement, the leaders agreed to extend the interval between first and second vaccinations where possible to offer shots to as many people as they can.
+The leaders agreed to use the full length of the approved interval between first and second vaccinations and to minimise stockpiling of booster shots to get more people started on the two-shot course.

+The European Medicines Agency (EMA) recommends giving Pfizer and BioNTech’s injections three weeks apart and AstraZeneca’s up to 12 weeks apart.

 Germany currently only allows the AstraZeneca vaccine to be given to people aged 18 to 64, which has led to a low take-up of available doses, slowing vaccination efforts.